Carbonara Pasta Twisted

 Zest of fresh lemon

-8 cups salted boiling hot water,with a tablespoon of olive oil to cook the pasta.
+8 cups of salted boiling hot water with a tablespoon of olive oil to cook the pasta.

 In a large skillet, heat the oil and butter.
-Add the garlic, and the choice of 'meat' like capicola.
+Add the garlic and your choice of "meat," like capicola.
 Saute` for a few minutes and add the mushrooms.
-Allow to cook for a couple of minutes until it softens, stirring it from time to time.
-Add the green onions, salt and sherry or Madeira.
+Allow it to cook for a couple of minutes until it softens, stirring it from time to time.
+Add the green onions, salt, and sherry or Madeira.

-Place the pasta of choice in your pan of boiling water, cook it for 3 to 5 minutes if using fresh pasta.
-Do not over cook.
-Remove the pasta, directly adding it to the skillet.
+Place the pasta of choice in your pan of boiling water and cook it for 3 to 5 minutes if using fresh pasta.
+Do not overcook.
+Remove the pasta by directly adding it to the skillet.
 Give it a toss and let it mix with all the juices and flavours.
-Allow to simmer on a very low flame while you prepare the egg mixture.
+Allow it to simmer on a very low flame while you prepare the egg mixture.

-in a large bowl beat the eggs.
-Add the milk, season it with salt and lots of black pepper.
+In a large bowl, beat the eggs.
+Add the milk and season it with salt and lots of black pepper.

-Remove the skillet of pasta from the heat, pour the egg mix all over tossing it well until a good glaze forms all over the pasta.
+Remove the pasta from the skillet and toss it with the egg mixture until a good glaze forms all over the pasta.

-Pour into a serving platter, sprinkle with red chillie flakes and the grated Pecorino cheese.
-Adding a couple of scrapes of zest off the fresh lemon will add to its flavour.
+Serve on a platter topped with red chilli flakes and grated Pecorino cheese.
+Adding a couple of scrapes of zest from the fresh lemon will add to its flavour.
 Serve immediately.

 Fresh Pasta is the first option.
-Pick any you favour, linguine, spaghetti, fettucine, angel hair etc. It is also available in a choice of herb, black pepper, red pepper, spinach and basil.
+Pick any you like; linguine, spaghetti, fettucine, angel hair, etc. It is also available in a choice of herbs: black pepper, red pepper, spinach, and basil.

-Check the pasta before removing from the cooking pot of boiling water, it should be just done and not raw nor over cooked.
+Check the pasta before removing it from the cooking pot of boiling water.
+It should be just done and not raw nor over cooked.